 Is God of War: Ragnarok coming to PC?

-It's worth noting that Sony has shown more openness to bringing its games to PC in recent years, with ports of Horizon Zero Dawn, Days Gone and the Uncharted: Legacy of Thieves collection.
-With that in mind, if this game ever does get a PC version, it will be long after the PS5 version launches.
+It's worth noting that Sony has shown more openness to bringing its games to PC in recent years, with ports of Horizon Zero Dawn, Days Gone, and the Uncharted: Legacy of Thieves collection.
+Most notably, God of War 2018 is available on PC as of Jan.
+14, 2022, meaning it's not impossible God of War: Ragnarok comes to PC sometime down the line.
+With that in mind, if this game ever does get a PC version, it will be long after the PS4 and PS5 versions launch.

-When is God of War: Ragnarok release date set for?
+When is God of War: Ragnarok's release date set for?

 God of War: Ragnarok does not have a release date at this time but is currently slated for some time in 2022.